-Unearned Revenue-Certain revenues have not met the revenue recognition criteria for government-wide or fund financial purposes.
-At June 30, 2019, the District reported \$40,577 of unearned revenue in the General Fund.
-The District received cash in advance for summer activities but has not yet spent the money on the specified items and therefore recognizes a liability.
-The cash received in advance is classified as restricted.
+Unearned Revenue-Certain revenues have not met the revenue recognition criteria for governmentwide or fund financial purposes.
+At June 30, 2020, the District reported \$23,582 of unearned revenue in the Special Aid Fund for grant funding received in advance.
+The cash received is classified as restricted.